alphasaft/Micro/README.md

 }}
 ```

-Macro extended syntax allows for pretty wild things, like the ones you see here, but just because you _can_ doesn't mean you _should_.
+Macro advanced syntax allows for pretty wild things, like the ones you see here, but just because you _can_ doesn't mean you _should_.
 Think twice before implementing a feature, and, when writing scripts, always seek clarity.
 If at any point your scripts start to look like the above, it means that something went horribly wrong along the way.

 ### Macro binding